swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 poetry shell
 ```

+!!! question

+	**Why Poetry?**

+	Poetry is a tool to manage Python dependencies.
+It is a more robust and
+	user-friendly alternative to `pip`.
+It is also more suitable for
+	reproducibility and collaboration by creating a lock file that can be used
+	to recreate the exact same environment.

 Your helpful colleague provided you some steps to reproduce the experiment.

 ```sh title="Execute the following command(s) in a terminal"